Terms of Service

 The deal, plainly.

 These are the terms for using Promote.
-They apply to the desktop app, this website, and any services Promote runs (auto-update, anonymous telemetry, and the OpenRouter key provisioner).
+They apply to the browser app at app.promotechess.com, this website, and any services Promote runs (account auth, sync, the LLM router, and anonymous telemetry).
 They're written to be read, not to hide behind.

 Who we are